openmpf/openmpf-docker/README.md

 If you don't have access to a private Docker registry, then run:

 - `/scripts/docker-generate-compose-files.sh -nr [<image-tag>=latest] <keystore-path> <keystore-password>`
+Note that image-tag is an optional parameter and has a default value of latest.

 Otherwise, if you do have access to a private Docker registry, then run:

 - `./scripts/docker-generate-compose-files.sh <registry> [<repository>=openmpf] [<image-tag>=latest] <keystore-path> <keystore-password>`
+Note that repository and image-tag are optional parameters and have a default value of openmpf and latest respectively.

 When using a Docker Compose deployment, `<keystore-path>` is the path to the keystore on the host's file system.
 When using a Docker Swarm deployment, `<keystore-path>` is the path to the keystore on the swarm manager host's